 There are no listed penalty fees for late renewals.
 However, getting caught with an expired license can cost you!
 If you are pulled over with an expired license, it is considered driving without a valid license- a Class A misdemeanor.
 This can result in heavy fines, a suspension of your license, and even jail time if you are pulled over.
 You’ll also be penalized points on your record, which could lead to other penalties and higher car insurance premiums.

-Your renewal fee for your Illinois driver’s license is based on your age.
+The driver’s license renewal fee in Illinois is based on your age.
 As of 2021, you can expect to pay:

 If you have any tickets, pending fines, reinstatement fees, or other charges on your record, they will need to be paid in full before you can renew your license.
 You can pay your reinstatement fees online to have your record updated instantly.